top of page

 About the NorthCoast Serve & Support Campaign

-The NorthCoast Serve & Support Campaign is launching its first annual community effort rooted in service, stewardship, and preparedness.
-This inaugural year establishes the foundation for an ongoing campaign dedicated to equipping individuals and families across the "NorthCoast" Erie County, PA region with the training, resources, and support needed to face challenges with confidence and dignity.
+Household HQ is launching the first annual NorthCoast Serve & Support Campaign, a community-wide effort rooted in service, stewardship, and preparedness.
+This inaugural year lays the foundation for an ongoing commitment to equip individuals and families across the Erie County region with the training, resources, and support needed to face life’s unexpected moments with confidence and dignity.

 How We Support Our Community